Sep9

 “Warns against a heart that can’t accept God moving in someone’s else’s life, because it’s not happening in our life.” ⇒ Sometimes our hearts are hardened, and we find it difficult to celebrate a move of God in someone else’s life simply because it’s not happening in ours.
 Just as seasons change, so does our spiritual journey.
 Embracing the divine timing in our lives means trusting that our season of blessing, growth, or healing will come in due course.
 Meanwhile, let us rejoice in the victories and transformations of those around us, for they are testimonies of God’s unending grace and power.
 Remember, every move of God in another’s life is a beacon of hope, a reminder that we too are under His watchful care.
 Let their breakthroughs inspire us to remain steadfast in faith, knowing that our time will come.
 As we open our hearts to the joy of others, we cultivate a spirit of gratitude and humility, aligning ourselves more closely with God’s will.
 As we witness the blessings of others, let it be a source of encouragement, strengthening our faith and renewing our commitment to living a life centered on God’s mercy and grace.

-“Even today, Church’s are to be places where all people; foreigners, aliens, outcasts, non-essentials, etc. can feel welcomed and at home.
-A place where the drug addict, the alcoholic, the transgender, the mentally challenged, the socially awkward, etc. can come without the fear of shame, criticism, or judgment.” ⇒ Church is not just for those who have it all together, because none of us do.
+“Even today, Church’s are to be places where all people — foreigners, aliens, outcasts, non-essentials, etc. can feel welcomed and at home.
+A place where the drug addict, the alcoholic, the ex-con, the Transgender, etc. can come without the fear of shame, criticism, or judgment.” ⇒ Church is not just for those who have it all together, because none of us do.
 We all struggle with sin, insecurity, past hurts, regret, or some other area.
 One of the wonderful things about church is you don’t have to fix up your life first before you come.
 We sometimes think we have to get our lives all in order and get rid of all our sin before we can come to church.
 But that’s not what Jesus says.
 Jesus says, “Come as you are.”
 Church is not a place for holy people who have it all together.
 It is a place for sinners like you and me who need Jesus’ mercy and grace.
 What if their homeless, you welcome them in.
 What if they disobey their parents, you welcome them in.
 What if they’re not dressed for church, you welcome them in.
 What if they’re addicted to drugs, you welcome them in.
 What if they’re on welfare, you welcome them in, What if they identify as gay or a different gender, you welcome them in.
 What it they’re Democrat or Republican, you welcome them.
 (Note: Welcoming someone in doesn’t mean we affirm or put our stamp of approval upon every single lifestyle and life choice.
 Many believe that were to be totally affirming, after all that’s what Jesus was, but that’s wrong.
 We can still be welcoming without affirming.
 Nor does it mean we don’t hold others accountable, but our first mindset shouldn’t be fix yourself up first before you come in.
 But rather welcome them in and trust Jesus and His spirit to do the work in their life.)

 Additional Notes & Applications